What To Know Before Using Elderberry During The Coronavirus Outbreak

 So to get an expert's take, we got in touch with Marvin Singh, M.D.
 He actually loves the stuff, but he did have some important info for anyone curious about the berry and its efficacy.

 Here's what it does.

-First off, elderberries have indeed been scientifically proven to improve cold and flu symptoms in randomized studies.
-They've also been found to show a "mild inhibitory effect" during early stages of the flu but appear to work even better at lessening symptoms once infected.
+First off, elderberries have indeed been scientifically proven to improve cold and flu symptoms2 in randomized studies.
+They've also been found to show a "mild inhibitory effect" during early stages3 of the flu but appear to work even better at lessening symptoms once infected.
 That same study also observed elderberries can stop a virus from getting into a body and replicating, as well as boost immune response.

 "Elderberry is packed with antioxidants and vitamins and can make a great addition to any immune-boosting regimen," Singh says.
 But what about for the coronavirus?
 The results don't exactly translate.